Meet the Pottery and Brass Artisans

-The lost-wax casting method is about 4000 years old.
-This ancient style is one of the primary methods that use a solid piece of wax to shape the required object, including all its details which are carved into the wax.
-Then again, it is covered with several fine and soft clay layers, which becomes the mold having the wax object inside.
+The lost-wax casting method is about 4,000 years old.
+This ancient style is one of the primary methods that use a solid piece of wax to shape the required object, including all its details, which are carved into the wax.
+Then again, it is covered with several fine and soft clay layers, becoming the mold with the wax object inside.
 Small holes in the clay drain out the wax when it is baked, and the impression stays inside the clay mold.
 Losing of wax as it melts during the bake, hence the term ‘lost wax’ came.
 Melted brass metal is then poured into the clay mold, taking the shape of the sculpted wax.
 Once the metal has hardened and comes to a normal temperature, the clay mold is carefully removed.
-The metal item is polished and finished to give it an antic look.
+The metal item is polished and finished to give it an antique look.
 It requires a skillful and passionate deal from the beginning until the end to get a beautiful item.
 Every item might look similar but never the same, even if the same person made it.
 It is absolutely a freehand artwork for every product, and mold can’t be reused as they have to break it to get the items out.
 You are welcome to witness the whole process of making various objects at a private crafting place in Dhamrai.

 Baliati Palace has over 200 rooms and fascinating ornamental decorations.
 This is one of the largest and most beautiful Rajbaris (Land lord’s Palace) in Bangladesh, which was built by Zamindar (landlord) Govinda Ram Saha mid-18th century.
 Ancient brick architecture style buildings have flourished with detailed decorative walls, which is the best example of the rich tradition of those periods.